FlowForwarding/lincx/README.md

 ### How to use it?

-1. Check that you have Erlang/OTP R16B01 installed.
+1. Check that you have Erlang/OTP 17 installed.
 Other versions will NOT work.
-You may need to build Erlang/OTP R16B01 from [sources](http://www.erlang.org/download_release/19).

 1. Clone the LINCX repository:
 ```